davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 It's also a subtle distinction, between *products* and *tools*.
 I've been slowly turning over this attempt to elucidate that distinction and how it's brought into practice for most of 2023.

 I'm going to frame this along two different axes.
-The first is the shapes that an automation effort can take, starting more towards a tool approach and ending more towards a product approach.
-The second is a group of perspective shifts that stakeholders move through in an automation effort as it grows towards a product.
+The first is the shapes that an effort to automate a process can take, starting more towards a tool approach and ending more towards a product approach.
+The second is a group of perspective shifts that stakeholders move through in building as it grows towards a product.

 Jason might articulate this quite differently than I do: the formulation here is mine, but the vision is his.